The most frequently asked questions about listed options in SG

 4) What is a digital option?

-Digital options can only be settled in cash and never in physical delivery of shares, unlike most other types of opportunities.
-A European digital with a strike price of $50 cannot settle at an expiry above or below that price but will have a value equal to its intrinsic value (the difference between the underlying price and the strike price).
+Unlike most other types of opportunities, digital options can only be settled in cash and never in the physical delivery of shares.
+A European digital with a strike price of $50 cannot determine above or below that price at expiry.
+Still, it will have a value equal to its intrinsic value (the difference between the underlying and strike prices).

 5) What is an attribute?

 Attribute options are options with unique features that affect only certain parties to the option.
 For example, American or Bermudan style options can be exercised anytime during life until expiry, while European style options can only be exercised.
-The owner of a Bermudan style call option can choose not just any time to exercise but also which elements of his contract should be exercised if he wishes to do so.
+The owner of a Bermudan-style call option can choose any time to exercise and which elements of his contract should be exercised if he wishes to do so.
 This choice is known as ‘attributes’.
 He could choose to exercise only the delivery element should he believe that prices will rise in the future without worrying about missing out on favorable stock prices at other times during his contract.

 The money options have a strike price equal to their underlying asset price.
 The alternative is said to be “on the money”.